api-stuff/hands-on-with-spectral/README.md

 ## Brief

 This repository accompanies the presentation at API Con by Chris Wood on 14th April 2021.
+The slides themselves are [here](slides/20210414_hands_on_with_spectral.pdf).

 ## Flow